jncraton/connectiongrammar/readme.md

 ### Program Execution

 Now that we have the program generated, let's step through the program execution.
-The only state we need to consider is the current postion and the list of placed elements:
+The only state we need to consider is the current position and the list of placed elements:

 1. Program initialization
     - position = (0,0,0)